inbo/tutorials/content/tutorials/spatial_standards_raster/index.md

 library(inborutils)
 ```

-You find bit more background about ‘why and what’, regarding the open
+You will find a bit more background about ‘why and what’, regarding the
-GeoTIFF standard, in [a separate
+open GeoTIFF standard, in [a separate
 post](../../articles/geospatial_standards/) on this website.

 In short, the GeoTIFF format is ideal for exchange, publication,